neocrym/neocrym-sphinx-theme/docs/customisation/sidebar.md

 ### Using `html_sidebars`

-This is useful when you want to make drastic or major changes to the design of Furo's sidebar.
+This is useful when you want to make drastic or major changes to the design of neocrym-sphinx-theme's sidebar.

 As an example, to make the _entire_ sidebar scrollable, it is possible to set `sidebar/scroll-start.html` as the first fragment and `sidebar/scroll-end.html` as the last fragment.